-&lt;sup>281 In Kodak, there was no actual evidence that higher service prices did (or would likely) lead to a disastrous drop in equipment sales.
+312. In Kodak, the district court permitted truncated discovery and thereafter granted summary judgment for the defendant.
+There was no evidence that higher service prices did (or would likely) lead to a disastrous drop in Kodak's equipment sales.
 Kodak's service prices increased.
 But there was no evidence of Kodak's equipment sales decreasing as a result.
 Contrary to Kodak's theoretical claim, there was no evidence that Kodak actually priced its equipment at below-market prices and its services at supra-competitive prices for an overall competitive price.
 Also contrary to defendant's theoretical claim, the information costs were significant.
 Customers had to inform themselves of the total cost at the time of purchase.
 Such accurate lifecycle pricing of complex, durable equipment is difficult, costly, and customer-specific.
-Contrary to defendant's theoretical claim, Kodak's competitors would not necessarily provide this lifecycle information.
+Contrary to defendant's theoretical claim, there was no evidence that Kodak's competitors necessarily provided this lifecycle information.
 Such information was costly for competitors to obtain, and even if Kodak's competitors had the lifecycle information, it may have been more profitable for the competitors to follow Kodak's lead and reap supra-competitive prices in their own service and parts market.
-Id. at 474 n.21.
+See id. at 474 n.21.